skjaere/DebriDav/README.md

 `DEBRIDAV_ENABLEFILEIMPORTONSTARTUP` to `false`, DebriDav will attempt to import existing content into the database.
 It is recommended to disable this feature after a successful import to improve startup time.

+## Monitoring

+There is a docker compose file in /example/observability which includes some useful services for monitoring the DebriDav and associated services.
+See [OBSERVABILITY.md](example/monitoring/MONITORING.md)

 ## How do I use it?

 ### Elfhosted